BryanJacobs02/info523-final-project/README.md

 ## How To Run
 #### For Simple Viewing
-1. Download and open desired `.html` files
+1. Download and open desired `.html` files.

 #### To Run Yourself
 1. Clone the repository.